tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

 ### 4.1.
 Classes
 Each class is located in its own file, which is documented so that the reader can understand the purpose of each function.
 Here, the main purpose of each class is briefly described.

 **· _GraphPlotter class_** has functions to plot and save images for different cases.
-There are functions to plot and save graphs in batches (the number of columns multiplied by the number of rows), 2d and 3d representation of the dataset obtained via t-SNE, Kernel PCA and PCA algorithms, etc.
+There are functions to plot and save graphs in batches (the number of columns multiplied by the number of rows), 2d and 3d representation of the dataset obtained via t-SNE, MDS, Kernel PCA, and PCA algorithms, etc.
 **· _WorkingDatasetInfo class_** gives the basic information about the original dataset.
 This is important for understanding the type of data and how to process the dataset.
 **· _DatasetAnalyzer class_** is responsible for analyzing and preprocessing dataset.
 It counts missing values for categorical columns and removes those that exceed the threshold for missing values.
 It also prepares columns that originally have a lot of answer but can be transformed so that they become more appropriate for the task.
 **· _TextFeatureExtractor class_** processes columns with textual responses.
 It extracts all the most important phrases in a column and replaces the text in each cell with the most important phrase found in it.